minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-egg-cartons.md

 ##### Game 3:

 For this game you need at least two similar cartons.
-I opened three cartons, put some kibbles between them and then I placed them on top of each other.
+I opened three cartons, put some kibble between them and then I placed them on top of each other.
 The cartons fit quite tightly to each other and the package is quite durable.

 It took Miki about 3 minutes to get the treats out.